How do bacteria behave during platelet production?

-In brief: This study shows how bacterial growth is affected by the buffy coat platelet production process.
+This study shows how bacterial growth is affected by the buffy coat platelet production process.

 At Canadian Blood Services, platelets are collected from donors by apheresis (platelets are obtained directly from the circulating blood of a single donor, using an apheresis machine) or by the buffy coat method (whole blood is collected from four donors and processed to isolate the platelets, which are then combined into a single platelet unit for transfusion).
 Our researchers investigated how different strains of bacteria survive and grow throughout the buffy coat platelet production process.
 Understanding the mechanisms of bacterial growth and survival during this process would help identify steps that can be optimized to minimize the risk of platelet contamination, increasing the safety of platelet products for Canadians